jamietre/iter8/README.md

 // x === 5
 ```

-#### min([mapCallback])
+#### min([callback])

-Return the minimum of all values in the sequence: If an optional `mapCallback` function is provided, the function will be invoked for each element, and the return value used as the value to compare.
+Return the minimum of all values in the sequence: If an optional `callback` function is provided, the function will be invoked for each element, and the return value used as the value to compare.

 ```Javascript
 let x = iter([3,1,2,4]).min()
 // x===1
 ```

-#### max([mapCallback])
+#### max([callback])

 Return the max of all values in the sequence.
-If an optional `mapCallback` function is provided, the function will be invoked for each element, and the return value used as the value to compare.
+If an optional `callback` function is provided, the function will be invoked for each element, and the return value used as the value to compare.

-#### sum([mapCallback])
+#### sum([callback])

 Return the sum of all values in the sequence.
-If an optional `mapCallback` function is provided, the function will be invoked for each element, and the return value used in the sum.
+If an optional `callback` function is provided, the function will be invoked for each element, and the return value used in the sum.

 #### some(callback(e, i), [thisArg])